 We live in a complex world of both paper and online accounts and administration.
 Even a relatively simple and non complex estate can generate numerous letters and requests for information.

-If you asked us to carry this out for you we will ensure you are clear on the costs and what input you are needed to give.
+If you ask us to carry this out for you we will ensure you are clear on the costs and what input you are needed to give.
 A plan for reducing the routine correspondence costs can be devised in many cases.

 Here is a selection of some of the issues that can arise:

-- Locating last known Will and Access to funds to pay Inheritance Tax
+- Locating last known Will and access to funds to pay Inheritance Tax

 - Business succession where business interest is held by the deceased and a business needs to be kept running or sold

 - Identifying business assets which may be entitled to tax relief